jdesbonnet/RCWL-0516/README.md

 # RCWL-0516 information

-Last update: 18 June 2017.
+Last update: 2018-02-13.
 Please send and feedback, corrections to jdesbonnet@gmail.com or post to the GitHub project issue tracker.

 RCWL-0516 is a doppler radar microwave motion sensor module which can act as an alternative to a PIR motion sensor.
 This git repository is an attempt to collect the rather scant information on this board in one place.